msisto/storyboard/README.md

 The horizontal strip at the bottom shows frames in sequence order as wireframe thumbnail cards.
 Frames can be drag-reordered.
 Clicking a card selects the frame and fits the viewport to it.

-Frames can be **hidden from the timeline** (Inspect panel → Timeline → Hidden) while staying on the canvas — useful for keeping utility or reference boards that aren't part of the demo flow.
+Frames can be **hidden from the timeline** (Inspect panel → Timeline → Hidden) while staying on the canvas — useful for keeping utility or reference frames that aren't part of the demo flow.
 Hidden frames show a hover × button in the timeline to restore them, and can be toggled back from the inspector.

 ### Dark / light mode

 The canvas UI responds to the system `prefers-color-scheme` setting.
-All colors are CSS custom properties — switching your OS between light and dark mode updates the toolbar, panels, inspector, and canvas checkerboard instantly with no reload.
+All colors are CSS custom properties — switching your OS between light and dark mode updates the toolbar, panels, inspector, and canvas background instantly with no reload.

 Frame backgrounds automatically follow the theme too: the background color picker offers shadcn/ui semantic tokens (`background`, `card`, `muted`, `secondary`, `accent`, etc.) rather than raw hex values.
 A frame set to `card` renders with the correct card color in both modes.
 Values are stored as `hsl(var(--card))` in the design file, which the canvas resolves using the same token definitions as the component library.